 Our national heroes are often portrayed as a pantheon of distinct and powerful personalities who have managed to get their names published in our history books by virtue of their words or actions.
 But National Heroes Day specifies no hero; the law that put into practice the celebration does not name a single one.
 And this lack of specifics offers an opportunity to celebrate the bravery of not one, not a few, but all Filipino heroes who have braved death or persecution for home, nation, justice, and freedom.

-A: Heroes Day holiday in the Philippines is not celebrated on August 31 but every last Monday of August.
+Heroes Day holiday in the Philippines is not celebrated on August 31 but every last Monday of August.
+This 2022, it is celebrated on August 29.

-Q: Why do we celebrate National Heroes Day in the Philippines?
+Why do we celebrate National Heroes Day 2022 in the Philippines?

-Q: Is National Heroes day a regular holiday?
+Is National Heroes Day 2022 a regular holiday?

 This national holiday honors all the heroes of the Philippines, including those whose names have been forever lost to history.